kleinfreund/yet-another-color-picker/README.md

 - **Description**: The custom event that is emitted each time the internal colors object is updated.
 - **Type**: `CustomEvent<ColorChangeDetail>`
 - **Data**: The custom event emits an object whose `detail` property contains both the internal colors object and a CSS color value as a string based on the currently active format.
-The `cssColor` property will respect `data-alpha-channel`.
+The `cssColor` property will respect `alpha-channel`.

 	```ts
 	{